 Eid Lunch/Dinner: Desi Menu One, The Bigger Spread

 Make ahead tips: You can marinate the raan 3-4 days in advance, the garlic chutney can be made head.
 The cauliflower can be steamed (10 minutes in a pot) and then marinated and roasted the day of.
 The Aalu ka Shorba can be made a day in advance and so can the cakes.
-Kheer or Caramel Crunch Ice Cream can be made two days in advance.
+Kheer or Biscoff Ice Cream Cake can be made two days in advance.

 Prep ahead tips: Prep the biryani masala in advance and cook the rice the day of.
-The chicken for the paratha can also be marinated a day in advance, and the Ras Malai Cake is best when made a day before.
+The chicken for the paratha can also be marinated a day in advance and the rolls assembled in the morning, just reheat in the oven!
+The Ras Malai Cake is best when made a day before.